ogradyc01/GoldenCheetah/First-Steps:-Your-first-athlete.md

-First Steps: Your first athlet (Version 3.1)
+First Steps: Your first athlete (Version 3.1)
 ***
 When you run GoldenCheetah for the very first time, you need to create you first athlete through the "Choose an Athlet" dialog box.